 2. Ice Skating

 There are many places to go ice skating in London, though most (if not all) require a ticket in advance.
-Aside from the rink inside Winter Wonderland, favourite spots include Somerset House, the Natural History Museum, Canary Wharf, and Tower of London.
+Aside from the ice skating rink inside Winter Wonderland, favourite spots include Somerset House, the Natural History Museum, Canary Wharf, and Tower of London.
 Most cost £10-£20 for advance tickets, which includes skate rental.
-Each spot has it’s own perks, so choose wisely: the Tower Bridge rink has a pop-up ice bar; Somerset House offers club nights for skating with a good soundtrack; the Natural History Museum offers a student ticket for £9, which includes a free drink from the cafe; and Canary Wharf has 8km of LED lights laid beneath the ice.
+Each spot has its own perks, so choose wisely: the Tower Bridge rink has a pop-up ice bar; Somerset House offers club nights for skating with a good soundtrack; the Natural History Museum offers a student ticket for £9.90, which includes a free drink from the cafe; and Canary Wharf has 8km of LED lights laid beneath the ice.

 3. Winter Festival At Southbank Centre